 12) The DM server can be triggered by the IN-CSE to perform DM procedures with DM client on the field device, e.g. to configure CMDH policies.

-13) If required, the MEF client on the field device could send information over communication path 9) which triggers a transaction between the MEF and the App-ID Registry.
+13) If required, the MEF client on the field device could send information over communication path 9) which triggers a transaction between the MEF and the App-ID Registry Function.
 This feature would represent an extension to the currently given functionality on the MEF.

-14) The App-ID Registry can send requests to the IN-CSE and receive responses.
+14) The App-ID Registry Function can send requests to the IN-CSE and receive responses.
 The App-ID would behave like a IN-AE on this communication path, i.e. Mca procedures would be applicable.

 15) If the authentication profile applicable to the field device for registration indicates use of MAF-based SAEF, the field device establishes symmetric key credentials with a MAF.
 If certificate-based authentication between the field device and its registrar is configured to be used, the MAF is not involved.